ari-anha/Nasa-image-search/README.md

 ![Screenshot of the app on a computer](tech-test-computer.png)
 ![Screenshot of the app on a mobile](tech-test-mobile.png)

 This app was built using React.
+The design is fully responsive to adapt to different screen sizes, and the colour-palette was chosen to make the app more friendly to colour-blind users.

 Testing utilities used: